-The HMI-group offers a MSc program in Human Media Interaction, contributes to the EIT-HCID program, and teaches several courses for the Computer Science (Technische Informatica) bachelor and the Creative Technology bachelor.
+The HMI-group offers a MSc program in Interaction Technology, contributes to the EIT-HCID program, and teaches several courses for the Computer Science (Technische Informatica) bachelor and the Creative Technology bachelor.

-The HMI-group also provides HMI-projects, capita selecta assignments, internship locations and final assignments.
+The HMI-group also provides I-Tech projects, capita selecta assignments, internship locations and final assignments.
 The HMI group maintains contact with over 100 leading organizations that provide these assignments on the various topics from HMI.
 Graduated HMI students have excellent career opportunities in both commercial and research organizations.

-The central subject of the MSc Human Media Interaction is the communication between humans and digital technology: desktop computers, virtual reality, ambient environments, and etcetera.
+The central subject of the MSc Interaction Technology is the communication between humans and digital technology: desktop computers, virtual reality, ambient environments, and etcetera.
 The Masters is concerned with a combination of perspectives both from a technological and human-centered point of view.

 How can you use cutting-edge technology or new media to create interactive applications that will contribute to users’ health, convenience and enjoyment?
 Throughout this English-taught programme you will learn to creatively combine computer science and electrical engineering technology in order to create new solutions with real impact on people.